This is a list of the 25 best free SEO tools on the planet.

 But it’s almost impossible to run an SEO campaign without it.

-You need the data in Google Analytics to see whether or not your SEO efforts are paying off.
+The data in Google Analytics tells you whether or not your SEO efforts are paying off.

 I’m talking about data like:

 - Organic traffic

 - Time on site

 Best Feature: Google Analytics and Google Search Console Integration

 Google Analytics is super powerful on its own.

 But when you combine it with the Google Search Console?

 Linking your GSC account with GA hooks you up with helpful info, like the keywords people use to find your site, your organic CTR, and more cool stuff.

 Keys4Up uses a proprietary algorithm to generate “lateral” keyword ideas